 Behaviour Change Strategy - To achieve a sustainable democracy, a pivotal strategy is to inspire diverse candidates to stand for the local body elections.
 Celebrating these candidates can inspire demographics that have lower levels of voter turnout.

 Insight#3: For Asian audiences (including Chinese and Indian), "Auckland wants you to have your say", was the most compelling message.

 Behaviour Change Strategy - The pride of being called on by the city, referred to as the 'messenger effect', is as a compelling strategy to nudge these audiences to vote.

-→ Results accessible on a realtime dashboard for quick data-driven decisions
+→ Evidence based strategies for quick data-driven decisions

 We are a digital team based in Wellington, New Zealand.
 Our behviour change tools can be accessed globally.